shiva-00/PatternMarching/README.md

 ## How to run the project

-Make sure you have .NET SDK installed.
+  -Make sure you have .NET SDK installed.

+  -Clone the repository

+  -Open the solution in Visual Studio

-From the project folder, run:
+  -Build the project

- - dotnet run
+  -Run Program.cs